 Lewis Carroll, the author of these two books, had connections to the area, as his grandparents lived close to Beverley.
 So it’s quite possible that he visited this church and the image of this bunny-with-a-bag sparked his imagination.

 In Alice in Wonderland, the White Rabbit is the first character Alice meets.
 He walks upright, wears a waistcoat, and carries a pocket watch.
 As he hurries along, he mutters, “Oh dear!
 Oh dear!
 I shall be too late!”
 But most of us remember the Disney rhyming version, “I’m late, I’m late, for a very important date.”
 Alice is intrigued by the bizarre bunny and follows him down the rabbit hole where her adventures begin.

-The White Rabbit’s human-like stance is very similar to the rabbit sculpture in Beverly, but his tardiness was apparently inspired by Alice Liddell’s father who never managed to arrive anywhere on time.
+The White Rabbit’s human-like stance is very similar to the rabbit sculpture in Beverley, but his tardiness was apparently inspired by Alice Liddell’s father who never managed to arrive anywhere on time.

 When Alice sees Haigha coming down the road, she remarks that he has a “very curious attitude” – because he keeps “skipping up and down, and wriggling like an eel… with his great hands spread out like fans on each side.”

 But the King explains that “he’s an Anglo-Saxon Messenger – and those are Anglo-Saxon attitudes.”
 Later, when the King is hungry, The rabbit opens his bag and pulls out a sandwich and some hay for his lord’s lunch.